alistair-graham/IPTracker/README.md

 ## The Task

-Please create an ASP.NET web application with a single REST endpoint for retrieving information about an IP address.
+Please create an ASP.NET web application to retrieve information about an IP address and report on our data.
+We will be pulling information about IP addresses into our application from a third party web service.

 This information should be saved locally.